dicebear/dicebear/apps/docs/pages/tools/bundle-size/index.md

 layout: doc
 title: Bundle Size Estimator – Tools
 description: >
-  Pick the DiceBear styles you plan to use and see how many gzipped kilobytes they'll add to your JavaScript bundle.
+  Pick the DiceBear styles you plan to use and see how many minified, gzipped kilobytes they'll add to your JavaScript bundle.
 aside: false
 editLink: false
 ---